 Hiking in Rocky Mountain

-Visitors will find over 350 miles of hiking trails in the park.
-Here’s some of the easiest hikes in Rocky Mountain National Park.
+Over 350 miles of hiking trails are in the park.
+Here are some of the easiest hikes in Rocky Mountain National Park.

 Bear Lake—A flat .6-mile loop